 The eastern oyster is one of the most famous and recognizable aquatic species in the Chesapeake Bay.
 For more than a century, oysters made up one of the Bay's most valuable commercial fisheries.
 The interaction of over-harvesting, disease, sedimentation and poor water quality has since caused a severe decline in their numbers throughout the Chesapeake.

-With its strong economy, diverse communities and numerous natural and historical attractions, it's no wonder that more than 17 million people call the Chesapeake Bay watershed home.
-However, the current rate of population growth has raised concerns about whether the region can sustain not only humans, but all of the animals and plants that live here.
+With its strong economy, diverse communities and rich natural and historic resources, it’s no wonder that more than 17 million people call the Chesapeake Bay watershed home.
+But the region’s rapid rate of population growth has raised concern over whether the watershed can continue to sustain the plants, animals and people that live here.